It is a fact that around 98% of visitors to your website are not ready to take the next step with you.

 This is a serious problem for us business owners...

 How do we do more genuine, honest business without being pushy?

-If you are like Jayne and hate pushy sales techniques, but you are keen to grow your sales and your business, then you are going to LOVE my approach to marketing.
+If you're like Jayne and hate pushy sales techniques, but are keen to grow your business, then you're going to LOVE my approach to marketing.

 The good news is the answer to this, and the very first question about improving conversions with your website is the same.

 If you were expecting some shiny new object or marketing fad....
 Sorry to disappoint!